chameleon-system/chameleon-base/UPGRADE-6.3.md

 ### Cronjobs Now Only As Service

-The new Symfony service retrieval security has however one direct consequence for cronjobs: If they require services and thus have a call to `ServiceLocator::get()` this will in dev mode normally result in the error:
+The new Symfony service retrieval security has a direct consequence for cronjobs: Using `ServiceLocator::get()` in the cronjob in dev mode will generate the following error:
 "The "X" service is private, getting it from the container is deprecated since Symfony 3.2..."

-Therefor all customer cronjobs need to be defined as services now.
-This normally requires the following changes for each:
+To avoid this issue, define the cronjob as a service and use dependency injection to pass the service to the cronjob.
+Use the following steps to change a cronjob into a service:

 - Define the cronjob class as a service (in a services.xml).
-- In addition to the needed service arguments this needs the tag "chameleon_system.cronjob" and must be "shared=false".
-- The cronjob class needs the proper constructor and parent constructor call.
-This must include `$id = null, $sLanguageId = null` as argument.
+- Add the tag "chameleon_system.cronjob" to the service and change the service to not being shared (by adding the attribute "shared=false").
 - Finally change the cronjob specification in the backend (table "cms_cronjobs") to use the newly defined service id.

 ## Database Profiling